FraunhoferIOSB/frost-sensorthings-datasource/README.md

 1. Add a graph panel.
 2. Select "OGC SensorThings Datasource" datasource.
 3. Select "Sensor" or "Things" to get the list of sensors or things which is already available in your sensorthings database.
-4. Then select a sensor or things from the list, to get the list of datastreams.
+4. Then select a specific sensor or thing from the list, to get the list of datastreams.
 5. Finally, select a datastream to visualize the observations in the graph.

 ![](https://code.linksmart.eu/projects/GST/repos/grafana-sensorthings-datasource/raw/img/graph_demo.gif)